 Opt For Paperless:

+Though it is a natural resource, that doesn’t mean paper should be wasted or overused when there are better options.
 Remember checkbooks?
 How about rummaging through paper receipts on April 14th?
 When possible, go digital.
 Banking.
 Bills.
 Catalogs.
 You name it.
 If it’s not already paperless, contact the vendor and make the switch.

 Skip Plastic Utensils: